Discover China Ethnic Minority History and Culture Tour

 Overnight: Shanghai Broadway Mansion (2 nights)

-Enjoy a full day tour of Shanghai, including a visit to the Bund, Nanjing, Yu Garden and the Shanghai Museum.
-Built in 1994, the stunning Shanghai Museum can be seen as a completely new approach to museum designing in China.
-With a shape of an ancient Chinese ding vessel, the museum exhibits some fantastic specimens, which include an archaic green patina of the Ancient Chinese Bronze, the ceramics, calligraphy, paintings, seals, jade, Ming and Qing dynasty furniture, coins and ethnics art.
+Enjoy a full-day tour of Shanghai, including a visit to the Bund, Nanjing, Yu Garden and the Shanghai Museum.
+Built in 1994, the stunning Shanghai Museum can be seen as a completely new approach to museum design in China.
+With a shape of an ancient Chinese ding vessel, the museum exhibits some fantastic specimens, which include an archaic green patina of the Ancient Chinese Bronze, ceramics, calligraphy, paintings, seals, jade, Ming and Qing dynasty furniture, coins and ethnics art.
 The exhibits are generously spaced out, giving you the opportunity to stroll leisurely and unhurriedly through the galleries.
 BLD

 Transfer to the airport for the flight home.
 B